Paleo Salmon Cakes

 - Cook the patties thoroughly until well browned on one side before attempting to flip them.
 If you try to flip them too early they may break.
 Brown the second side.
 Each side will take several minutes to brown.

 - Remove the salmon cakes from the pan and serve warm.
 Garnish with chives, onions and lemon juice and zest to taste.
-Serve over salad greens or along side any green vegetable.

 - This recipe makes 12, 2 oz salmon cakes.
 They can be reheated in a toaster oven for later snacking or a meal.